scsm-ua/kirtan-guide-en/songs/anya-abhilasha-chadi-jniana-karma-parihari.md

     sakali vipatti jābe     mahānanda sūkha pābe jāra hoy ekānta bhajana

 All the enemies will run away by hearing the sound vibration of Govinda’s name just as a deer flees upon hearing the roar of a lion.
-One who performs unal- loyed devotional service will feel great happiness and all his dangers will be vanquished.
+One who performs unalloyed devotional service will feel great happiness and all his dangers will be vanquished.

 #### 14

     nā koriho asat-cheṣṭa lābha pūjā pratiṣṭhā sadā chinta govinda-charaṇa sakala santāpa jābe    parānanda sukha pābe prema-bhakti parama-kāraṇa

-Therefore my dear mind, do not endeavour for bad association, profit, adoration and distinction, but al- ways remember the lotus feet of Govinda.
+Therefore my dear mind, do not endeavour for bad association, profit, adoration and distinction, but always remember the lotus feet of Govinda.
 Please engage in loving devotional service with great happiness and all your dangers will be destroyed.

 #### 15

     asat-kriya kuṭināṭi     chāḍa anya paripāṭī anya deve nā koriho rati āpana āpana sthāne      pirīti sabāi ṭāne bhakti-pathe paḍaye bigati

 Please give up all duplicity, illusory activities and the search for bodily happiness.
 Do not be attached to the worship of various demigods.
-Mundane love and af- fection for material relationships attracts everyone to their respective illusions and thus advancement on the path of devotional service is checked.
+Mundane love and affection for material relationships attracts everyone to their respective illusions and thus advancement on the path of devotional service is checked.

 #### 16

     āpana bhajana-patha   tāhe hobo anūrata iṣṭa-deva-sthāne-līlā-gāna
     naiṣṭhika bhajana ei   tomāre kohinū bhāi hanumān tāhāte pramāṇa

-Be continuously engaged on the path of devotion- al worship and be attached to glorifying the Pastimes of Śrī Krishna in Vṛndāvan.
-This process of devotional ser- vice is known as steady devotional service.
+Be continuously engaged on the path of devotional worship and be attached to glorifying the Pastimes of Śrī Krishna in Vṛndāvan.
+This process of devotional service is known as steady devotional service.
 The prime example of this is Hanumān.